• Home

 Jackob McWhinney (Education reporter for the Voice of San Diego) broke the story.
 Read more here.

-SDUT reporter Kristen Taketa published a story on Sun May 1st about GATE testing, with the headline "SDUSD Gifted Program Divided by Race, Income".
+SDUT reporter Kristen Taketa published a story on May 1, 2022 about GATE testing, with the headline "SDUSD Gifted Program Divided by Race, Income".
 While some GATE parents spoke with Taketa for this story, it did not relay their message about why we need to universally screen for gifted students and why it matters.
 Instead, the story focused primarily on discussing equity issues and narrowly defining "gifted" as "potential for high achievement or extraordinary intellectual development".

 It also quoted Board of Education Trustee Richard Barrera as saying that he "wants to completely eliminate" the use of a test for GATE identification which he views as "silly" and "never a good idea".
 Trustee Sabrina Bazzo was quoted as asking "Or is it kind of just serving as a status symbol for students who are in the program and leaving others behind?"